Cantido/hex_licenses/README.md

 ```

 `mix licenses.explain` will print the dependencies that have unidentifiable licenses.
-License IDs defined by the package should be an identifier on the [SPDX License List](https://spdx.org/licences).
 You can also pass the `--osi` flag to all these tasks in order to ensure all licenses are approved by the [Open Source Initiative](https://opensource.org).

 ```